pedroamarall/rest-builder/javascript/README.md

 ## Clay, React, and REST

-1. Write a custom [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app for Blogs, Documents and Media, and Knowledge Base using Clay, React, and REST.
+1. Write a new Liferay app to demonstrate [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) of Blogs, Documents and Media, and Knowledge Base using Clay, React, and REST.

 1. Send a Git pull request to ***brianchandotcom*** that contains your custom app.